theduckcompany/duckcloud/README.md

 ## Who's it for?

-This project aims to propose an easy solution for the families who want to keep their data safe at home away from the GAFAM.
-This service aims to be a
-Nextcloud alternative with more simplicity for both the user and the administrator.
+This project aims to propose an easy solution to host a little cloud at home.
+It try to be as simple as possible for both the users and the administrator.

 ## Features / Roadmap
-- [x] A virtual file systeme with a deduplication system and a data at rest encryption
+- [x] A virtual file system with a file deduplication system and a data at rest encryption
-- [x] A WebDAV integration to connect all your webdav compliante devices
+- [x] A WebDAV integration to connect all your WebDAV compliant devices
+- [x] A web interface to interact with you files.
 - [x] A web interface for managing the users, settings and navigate the files
-- [ ] A contact registry with a CarDAV integration and a web interface
+- [ ] A contact registry with a CardDAV integration and a web interface
 - [ ] An event registry with a CalDAV integration and a web interface
 - [ ] A backup service with end-to-end encryption available with a few clicks